seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **POSTHUMUS LEONATUS**
 By your pardon, sir, I was then a young traveller; rather shunned to go even with what I heard than in
-my every action to be guided by others’ experiences:
+my every action to be guided by others' experiences:
-but upon my mended judgment–if I offend not to say
+but upon my mended judgment--if I offend not to say
-it is mended–my quarrel was not altogether slight.
+it is mended--my quarrel was not altogether slight.

 **IACHIMO**
 Can we, with manners, ask what was the difference?

 **FRENCHMAN**
-Safely, I think: ’twas a contention in public,
+Safely, I think: 'twas a contention in public,
 which may, without contradiction, suffer the report.
 It was much like an argument that fell out last
 night, where each of us fell in praise of our